 This monitor from Graco offers a unit for monitoring your baby in the nursery, plus two parent units.
 This is handy as you can make sure one unit is always charged so you don’t have to worry about the battery running out — just change over to the charged one.

 Another bonus of having two units is that each parent can carry one around.
 That’s especially useful if you both happen to be hard of hearing.

 The parent units have lights which alert you to baby’s cries.
 As an additional feature, the units can also be set to vibrate.
 You have twice the chance of being alerted when your baby needs you.

-With a massive range of up to 2,000 feet, the monitor lets you know when you when you move out of range of the nursery.
-You can clip the monitor to your belt or the waistband of your skirt or pants.
+With a massive range of up to 2,000 feet, the monitor lets you know when you move out of range of the nursery.
+You can clip the monitor to your belt or waistband of your skirt or pants.
 This leaves you hands-free to get on with other things, safe in the knowledge you’ll feel a vibration if baby wakes.